TV detector van: History

 The first TV detector van was unveiled on 1 February 1952.
 In the 1950s, the Post Office, which then administered the TV licensing system, ran converted Hillman Minx and Morris Oxford estate cars, which had large aerials attached to their roofs.
 Subsequently, Commers were introduced.
 In the 1980s, vans were supplied by Dodge and Leyland.
 In the 1990s, Ford Transits were introduced.
 In 2003, TVL launched its 10th model of detector vans.
 It was stated that these vans had removable branding so that they could operate covertly.

 Although no operating principles for the TV detectors said to be used in these vans were revealed by the BBC, it was thought that they operated by detecting electromagnetic radiation given off by a TV, although "more usually, the authorities receive details of TV sales from the dealer".
 The most common suggested method was the detection of a signal from the TV's local oscillator.

 In 2013, the Radio Times obtained a leaked internal document from the BBC giving a breakdown of prosecutions for TV licence evasion.
 The 18-page document gave a breakdown of the number of people evading the charge, as well as mentioning the number of people employed to catch those who do not pay their television licence.
-However, no mention was made of TV detector vans being used to catch such people, prompting media speculation over the truth of their existence.
+No mention was made of TV detector vans being used to catch such people, prompting media speculation over the truth of their existence.
 In response a BBC spokeswoman rejected claims that the vans are a hoax: "Detector vans are an important part of our enforcement of the licence fee.
 We don't go into detail about how many there are or how they work as this information might be useful to people trying to evade the fee."